 Whilst still at WAAPA, Jim began doing stand-up comedy in Perth’s open mic rooms.
 In the late 90’s he returned to Sydney where he took various jobs and resumed his focus on comedy, hitting the Sydney scene with gusto.
 In the early 2000’s, buoyed by his now flourishing comedy career, Jim relocated to the UK where he swiftly built a name for himself on the English comedy circuit.
 In 2007 Jim was punched by a stage-invading heckler during his set at the Manchester Comedy Store.
 This incident was captured on the venue’s in-house video, and the footage became one of the earliest ‘viral’ videos – very quickly accruing well over a million views on YouTube and introducing Jefferies to a whole new global audience.

 The critically-acclaimed Legit aired for two seasons on the FX network in the USA, as well as being picked up globally and receiving positive attention among the disabled community for its portrayal of people with mental and physical disabilities.
-The Jim Jefferies Show, Jim’s late show on Comedy Central, started in 2017 and is now in its third season.
-The show’s initial ten-episode run was renewed for a further twenty episodes before the first season had wrapped, and in 2018 it was honoured with a Writers Guild of America nomination for best Comedy/Variety (including Talk) – Series.
+The Jim Jefferies Show, Jim’s late show on Comedy Central, started in 2017.
+With the show’s initial ten-episode run renewed for a further twenty episodes before the first season had wrapped, in 2018 it was honoured with a Writers Guild of America nomination for best Comedy/Variety (including Talk) – Series.

 Fearless, raw, and biting.
 If Hemingway had a drinking buddy, it would be JimForbes (USA)